lexxmachina/bae-data-sandbox/README.md

 # bae-data-sandbox

-This repository contains all code for development of...
+This repository contains all of my development code for work contributed to the BAE Systems Applied Intelligence Data Sandbox project.